 Scotland's summer temperatures can sometime peak quite high, so if you're out for the day, make sure you take sun cream, a hat, lightweight clothes, extra water, and think about stopping to rest and find shade along the way too.

 Look after the places you visit and enjoy, and always leave the land as you find it.
-Our landscapes and historic monuments bring joy to those lucky enough to see them in person - make sure that continues to happen by never causing damage - intentional or accidental.
+Our landscapes and historic monuments bring joy to those lucky enough to see them in person.

 SPECIFIC OUTDOOR ACTIVITY SAFETY TIPS